retostauffer/python-colorspace/paper.md

     neutral value, i.e., where colors diverge from neutral to two extremes.

-To show the flexibility, Figure \autoref{fig-chosing-palettes} shows a swatch plot with four HCL-based sequential color palettes.
+To show the flexibility, Figure \autoref{fig:chosingpalettes} shows a swatch plot with four HCL-based sequential color palettes.
 The first palette (`pal1`) is the predefined sequential HCL palette 'viridis' as is the second one (`pal2`) but this time constructed by hand by specifying the properties of the